PKU-HMI-Lab/Hybrid-VLA/README.md

 Our code is built based on [OpenVLA](https://github.com/openvla/openvla) and [CogACT](https://github.com/microsoft/CogACT) and is organized in the following framework:

-- `config`: config files for hydridvla training
+- `conf`: config files for hydridvla training
-- `scripts`: scripts for training
+- `scripts`: scripts for training and testing
-- `training`: strategies and utils for training
+- `training`: contains strategies for training
-- `models`: models including hybridvla models and backbones
+- `models`: contains hybridvla models, including backbone & diffusion & vlm & vla
+- `util`: contains different kinds of tools funtion
+- `vla`: from openvla's vla structure, including action tokenizer, etc.

 ## 📈Pretrain Parameter